yatoenough/yatoenough/README.md

 </div>

 Software Developer focused on backend (Go, Node.js, Rust) and mobile applications (Flutter, SwiftUI).
-Interested in AI and ML, Seeking for opportunities to gain hands-on professional experience
+Interested in systems and low-level programming, seeking for opportunities to gain hands-on professional experience

 ---